 Welcome to the wood bat world!
-Before you purchase your first wood bat, there are a few things you need to know.
+If this is the first wood bat you are purchasing, or have purchased one in the past and wondered why it may not last as long as an aluminum bat, there are a few things you need to know.

-- Hit with the label facing up or down, unless your bat has a Pro Ink Dot (Pro Series), in which case you will hit with the ink dot up or down.
+- Hit with the label facing up or down, unless your bat has a Pro Ink Dot (Pro Series).
+In that case you will hit with the ink dot up or down.

 - Store your bat in a dry, climate controlled location and vertically if possible.